-I had an ace up my sleeve, here, because I’d spoken and demonstrated at this same convention the previous year, and I’d had dozens of people corner me after panels and ask me if I was ever going to write a book.
-At the time, I’d written Dragon’s Trail, but I didn’t tell anyone because I was still busy getting turned down by trade publishers and agents.
-(Yes, I’d been submitting my revised and edited novel.)
+I had another ace up my sleeve, here, because I’d spoken and demonstrated at this same convention the previous year, and I’d had dozens of people corner me after panels and ask me if I was ever going to write a book.
+At the time, I’d written Dragon’s Trail, but I didn’t tell anyone because I wasn’t sure what I was going to do with it.

-So when the convention came around again, I made a mental tally of how many people had asked about a book, and I figured I might sell to a third of them, and I took that month’s promo money and gambled: I bought about 20 paperbacks from CreateSpace, and gave them to a rep from a local bookstore to consign for me at the convention.
+So when the convention came around again, I made a mental tally of how many people had asked about a book, and I figured I might sell to a third of them, and I took that month’s promo money and gambled: I bought two boxes of paperbacks from CreateSpace, and gave them to a rep from a local bookstore to consign for me at the convention.

 It paid off.
 Hugely.
 I sold every book I’d brought, and the bookstore ended up taking orders.
 They still stock Dragon’s Trail to this day.
 I also sold enough ebooks to propel Dragon’s Trail into the Top 20 in Military Fantasy on Kindle, where it found its people and continued to explode.